Definition of Exemplum

 And, truth to tell, Antonius was his name …

 Now, where to find a man as reliable,

 Who will for love his death so freely take,

-The story is about Cleopatra and on how many wicked men betrayed her.
+This story is about Cleopatra, and how many wicked men betrayed her.

 Function of Exemplum